Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Why Does LEWC Emerge in the Wide-Width Regime?

 We argued that the improved performance of wide merged models arises because both weak additivity for ReLU activations and reciprocal orthogonality hold, leading to LEWC.
 As mentioned, these properties are easier to satisfy when weight matrices are low-rank.

-Prior works~\citep{Timor_CoLT_2023,Tomer_arxiv_2023,Ito_ICLR_2025} empirically observed that widening models and stronger weight decay encourage low-rank weight matrices.
-Conversely, with weak weight decay, weight matrices tend to have higher rank, making LEWC less likely. \cref{fig:acc_low_wd} shows that merged models trained with weak weight decay indeed exhibit large barriers at $\lambda=0.5$.
-In \cref{app:weight_decay}, we also demonstrate that weak additivity and reciprocal orthogonality fail in this setting.
-These results underscore that low-rank structure is crucial for LMC through LEWC.
+Prior works~\citep{Timor_CoLT_2023,Tomer_arxiv_2023,Ito_ICLR_2025} empirically observed that widening models and applying stronger weight decay encourage low-rank weight matrices.
+Conversely, when weight decay is weak, weight matrices tend to have higher rank, making LEWC less likely. \cref{fig:acc_low_wd} shows that merged models trained with weak weight decay indeed exhibit large barriers.
+To understand this phenomenon in more detail, we examine whether LEWC and its sufficient conditions still hold in this setting.
+The empirical results are summarized in \cref{fig:results_wd}.
+The impact of weaker weight decay is especially pronounced for VGG-11 and ResNet-20.
+First, \cref{fig:LEWC_wd} indicates that LEWC is no longer satisfied in deeper layers when $\lambda = 1/2$.
+Moreover, \cref{fig:relu_wd,fig:norm_ratio_wd} show that neither weak additivity of ReLU activations nor reciprocal orthogonality holds.
+Overall, these results show that weakening weight decay breaks LEWC and its two sufficient conditions, highlighting the role of low-rank structure in enabling LMC.